BetterThanTomorrow/calva/etc/Calva-v2.md

 Experienced Clojurians, as well as new users of the language, are now much better served in their interactive development.
 Some of the features of the new REPL Window are:
 * A sweet code editor:
   * Smooth Clojure code formatting
-  * Structural editing with Paredit support
+  * Structural editing powered by Paredit
   * Syntax highlighting
   * Code completion
   * Command history
-* Deep integration with Calva:
+* Deep integration with the rest of Calva:
   * Commands for using the REPL Window to evaluate code in the edited files.
     * Automatic and temporary switching of the REPL window namespace when evaluating forms in editor files.
   * Keeping the predictable switching between Clojure and ClojureScript REPLs that the Calva file editors have.